Scientific Engineer, NCEM

 - EELS and EFTEM

-- 4D-STEM for strainmapping, diffraction mapping, and fluctuation microscopy
+- 4D-STEM for strain mapping, diffraction mapping, precession diffraction and fluctuation microscopy

-Dr. Bustillo’s research interests include imaging of organic materials using advanced techniques such as scanning nanobeam diffraction.
-She pursues characterization of nanostructures using of the EDS capabilities of the TEM especially with respect to elemental quantification and data analysis.
-In the past her research focused on plasmonic nanoparticles: nonequilibrium phases, lowloss plasmon mapping, and structure.
-She used the electron microscope to do EELS mapping and insitu heating and quenching.
-She is also interested in electron detector development.
+Dr. Bustillo’s research interests include imaging of soft materials using advanced techniques such as scanning nanobeam diffraction.
+She pursues characterization of nanostructures using the EDS capabilities of the TEM especially with respect to elemental quantification and data analysis.
+In the past, her research focused on plasmonic nanoparticles: nonequilibrium phases, low-loss plasmon mapping, and structure.
+She is also interested in technique development in the TEM.